Pebaz/tidbytes/README.md

 “Numeric Universe”.

-# Tidbytes

-> ***Memory manipulation re-imagined with bit addressing***

-Tidbytes is the reference Python implementation of the Tidbytes memory algebra.
-It features the lower level Natural (Von Neumann) operations with a higher level idiomatic interface that will feel familiar to Python developers.

 # TLDR;

 Take the origin of a region of memory and perform the corresponding memory transformation operation to map it to identity order in the natural host CPU memory so that bits and bytes are always from left to right.

 | Foreign Order | Natural Order | Transformation Operation |
 |---|---|---|